-- 3/4 cup Nutella or your favorite jam, or as needed
+- 3/4 cup Nutella or your favorite jam, or more as needed

-- 1. In a food processor, finely grind the hazelnuts with 1/2 cup of the flour.
+- 1. In a food processor, finely grind the hazelnuts with 1/2 cup flour.

 - 2. Using an electric mixer on medium speed, beat together the butter, cream cheese, and sugar until light in color and smooth, 1 minute with a stand mixer or 2 minutes with a handheld mixer.
 Add the egg and mix until combined.